 “The team win in China was incredible.
 We then went to Taiwan the week after and I was really tired.
 The pro-am was cancelled because of rain so I didn’t practice.
 So I had two days to myself that week and only one practice round leading up to it.
 I think that was a blessing.
 I knew my game was in a good spot.
 Usually I would be stressing if I knew I couldn’t practice.
 I was trying to back myself with the success the weeks prior and I was hungry to win again.
 I wanted to play well and I wanted to go low.

-“It’s a little be surreal.
+“It’s a little bit surreal.
 I’ve been looking up to these people [other Order of Merit winners] all my life.
 Carlota Ciganda, I don’t even know how many Solheim Cups she’s played!
 So to be one name alongside her and alongside them, it feels unreal.
 I never thought I would be in this position.
 I’m just trying to enjoy it, soak it all in and carry on the momentum into next year.

 “It’s interesting.
 Earlier in the year we were in Riyadh [at the Aramco Saudi Ladies International].
 I remember going to the driving range and first person in front of me was Lexi Thompson.
 I was so star-struck.
 I couldn’t believe I was playing in the same field with all these incredible players.
 I was very intimidated.